EricHagen/erichagen.github.io/index.md

 layout: default
 ---
 # ABOUT ME
 Welcome to my website!
 I am a macroevolutionary biologist interested in how evolution over millions of years affects the diversification and biogeography of (mainly) plant species.
 Keep on reading to learn about my research!
-Or feel free to check out [my CV](./cv_page.html), my [Google Scholar page](https://scholar.google.com/citations?user=0ewKmH8AAAAJ&hl=en), my [Twitter profile](https://twitter.com/EricHagen19), or my [Mastodon profile](https://ecoevo.social/@erhagen).
+Or feel free to check out [my CV](./cv_page.html), my [Google Scholar page](https://scholar.google.com/citations?user=0ewKmH8AAAAJ&hl=en), my [Twitter profile](https://twitter.com/EricHagen19), or my [Bluesky profile](https://bsky.app/profile/erichagen.bsky.social).

 If you would like access to one of my publications but do not have it, please send me a full-text request on [Researchgate](https://www.researchgate.net/profile/Eric-Hagen).